 Tamalyn Dallal travels the world in search of the meaning and special qualities of dance and movement.
 Much of her inspiration comes from living among people in different cultures, from Asia to Africa, the Middle East and Latin America.
 She has dedicated the past 35 years of her life to dance, as a performer, teacher, writer, film maker and producer.
 Ms. Dallal currently teaches workshops and residencies around the world.
 She is an author of three books on dance and culture, and has produced the first of a series of dance ethnology films entitled "Dance on Film." www.danceonfilm.info "Zanzibar Dance, Trance, and Devotion".
 She began filming the second film "Ethiopia Dances for Joy." in Spring, 2012.

-Take a look at Tamalyn's "Zamani Culture House" Dance studio with classes in Middle Eastern dance, Flamenco, and percussion, as well as film showings and cultural events.
+Tamalyn's "Zamani Culture House" Dance studio has classes in Middle Eastern dance, Flamenco, and percussion, as well as film showings and cultural events.

 Tamalyn has adopted the name "Interpretive Middle Eastern Dance" as her art form.
 She has traveled the world, including much of the Middle East and North Africa, researching dance and music, as well as living among the people and learning about culture first hand.
 Ms. Dallal's training is as eclectic as her traveling life.
 She has studied many styles of dance, ranging from Indian Classical to Flamenco, Modern, Ballet, West African, Persian, to her all time favorite- "bellydancing".